edalholt/TDT4225/task3.md

 ## Feedback
 Optional - give us feedback on the task if you have any.
 The assignment is new this semester and we would love to improve if there were any problems.

-It would be nice to know what's important to the evaluation (code quality, how fast the code runs, how detailed the report should be etc)